soltros/configbuilder/README.md

 go run configbuilder.go --dir /path/to/your/directory --server
 ```

-To perform a fresh installation using `nixos-install`, use the `--fresh-install` flag:
+To generate a configuration setup on a fresh install (like a live disk), use this flag:
 ```sh
 go run configbuilder.go --dir /path/to/your/directory --fresh-install
 ```